Book cover

 This function creates a Temperature object (a subject) and then adds two observers to it: a CelsiusThermometer and a FahrenheitThermometer.
 Finally, it sets the temperature to 100 degrees Celsius.
 We assume that temperatures are monitored in the Celsius scale by default.

-The Temperature and CelsiusThermometer classes are shown below:
+The Temperature and CelsiusThermometer classes are implemented as follows:

 class Temperature extends Subject {